fjyuu/rr/README.md

 # rr

 `rr` command removes files and directories.
-This command is similar to `rm -r`, but it confirms only once.
+This command is similar to `rm -ri`, but it confirms only once.

 ## Usage